grumlimited/authenticator-rs/README.md

 ## Configuring

-Create a file `$HOME/.local/share/authenticator-rs/authenticator.json`, with the following content:
+Create the file `$HOME/.local/share/authenticator-rs/authenticator.json`, with the following content:

     {
       "groups": [